Classic Sponge Cake

 CAKE PANS & COOKING TIMES:

 You can use any size of cake pan for this recipe.
-I’ve tested this recipe in one 9-inch pan at least 3 inches tall, two 9 or 8-inch cake pans at least 2 inches tall, three 7 or 6-inch cake pans at least 2 inches tall.
-In one 9-inch springform pan, the cake comes out 2 1/4 inches tall, perfect for slicing into 3 layers.
+I’ve tested this recipe in one 9-inch pan at least 3 inches tall, two 9 or 8-inch cake pans at least 2 inches tall, and three 7 or 6-inch cake pans at least 2 inches tall.
+In one 9-inch springform pan, the cake comes out 2 ¼ inches tall, perfect for slicing into 3 layers.

-1 9-inch cake pan – about 40 minutes
+1 8 or 9-inch cake pan – about 40 minutes

 2 9 or 8-inch pans – 25-30 minutes